sjdv1982/bayesian_inference_fm/README.md

 This requires Seamless to be installed in the default manner, with the `seamless` conda environment activated (`conda activate seamless`)

 Run `seamless-populate-db.sh` .
 This will destroy the current Seamless database dir (if any), create a new one, and populate it with the contents of `data/`.
 Hard links are used, so no extra disk space will be used.

+## Build the Seamless workflow

+Seamless workflows can be modified interactively and stored as data.
+The modification code does not need to be stored.
+However, for ease of demonstration, the workflow is here being built from code instead of simply loaded from the .seamless file.

+NOTE: the code to build/modify the workflow is not necessarily reproducible.
+However, the workflow that is being built (`bayesian_inference.seamless`) is reproducible.